8 ways to spot personal loan scams and protect your finances

 How to find a reputable lender

-The best way to avoid falling victim to a loan scam is to be proactive.
+Being proactive is the best way to avoid falling victim to a loan scam.

 If you get a personal loan by applying to reputable lenders yourself, you’re far less likely to get scammed.
-However, you may attract ads from untrustworthy lenders or scammers.
-Always verify the lender and confirm their regulatory and licensing compliance.
+However, it’s also important to be wary of ads that may be the work of untrustworthy lenders or scammers.
+Before submitting personal information to a potential lender, check for red flags, verify the lender’s information and confirm their regulatory and licensing compliance.

-It’s critical to go through legitimate channels to secure a loan.
-Any lender worth trusting will take the time to walk you through the loan details down to the fine print.
-They can also advise you on how to manage your personal loan and save money.
+Remember that any lender worth trusting will take the time to walk you through the loan details down to the fine print.
+They will not pressure you to decide or hide their address or contact information.

 Winslow says, “When in doubt, turn to a wide range of lenders who operate brick and mortar branches or offices, where customer service staff can sit down and walk a consumer through the loan process and answer any questions.”